-- i) Click on "e-services>>HCS online".
-You may submit your product's information for stages 1 to 3 at a go during your application. - ii) There are 4 stages to the completion of your HCS application - a.
+- i) You may submit your product's information for stages 1 to 3 at a go during your application. - ii) There are 4 stages to the completion of your HCS application - a.
 Product Category Stage 1 - Submission of product description and product details - Classification of product category and sub category - b.
 Nutrient Values/Lab Report Stage 2 - Submission of nutrient analysis report - Once stage 2 is approved, you may download the HCS logo from the screen. - c.
 Product Label Artwork Stage 3 - Submission of artwork - d.
 Licence Agreement Stage 4 - Generation of Licence Agreement if product is approved at stage 3 iii) The status of each stage is represented by colour buttons.